zai-org/glm-simple-evals/README.md

 ```

 #### 3. Other Evaluation Tasks
-For other evaluation tasks (AIME24, GPQA, MATH 500, SciCode, MMLU Pro), the verification model uses `Meta-Llama-3.1-70B-Instruct`.
+For other evaluation tasks (AIME, GPQA, MATH 500, SciCode, MMLU Pro), the verification model uses `Meta-Llama-3.1-70B-Instruct`.
 Execute the following command to perform the evaluation:
 ```bash
 python3 evaluate.py \
     --model_name "glm-4.5" \